convince-project/AS2FM/docs/source/howto.rst

     <!-- ROS Topic Publisher -->
     <ros_topic_publisher topic="/topic2" type="std_msgs/Int32" />

-Once created, subscribers and publishers can be referenced using the `topic` name, and can be used in the states to send messages and perform callbacks upon messages receipt, as in the following:
+Once created, subscribers and publishers can be referenced using the `topic` name, and can be used in the states to send messages and perform callbacks upon receiving messages:

 .. code-block:: xml